 1) Adding Form to a page

-Now that you have your beautiful form ready, its time to add it to your WordPress site pages.
+Now that you have your beautiful form ready, it’s time to add it to your WordPress site pages.

-The first method and common method for all the three plugins is to copy the shortcode from any of the new forms that you have created, and then paste it in your contact us page, as shown below.
+The first method and common method for all the three plugins is to copy the shortcode from any of the new forms that you have created, and then paste it into your contact us page, as shown below.

 Click preview to view your page

 The second method is only available for WPForms and Ninja Forms.
-This is where you can add your form by clicking the Add Form button from the toolbar of the page and then select the form you wish to add.
+This is where you can add your form by clicking the Add Form button from the toolbar of the page and then selecting the form you wish to add.
 The shortcode will be added automatically to the page.
 When using the WPForms you can as well select whether to show form name and form description, which is not available in Ninja forms.